thetaintedtailor/PixelatedRp1.0/server-data/resources/gcphone/readme.md

 #### FUTURE UPDATES ####
 ~ Bank Script with Balance/Bank Transfers
 ~ Customizable Phone Numbers
-~ More Contacts in Favorites (Businesses, Teqila-la, Car Dealership, Ammunations and more) ~ Customizable Text Messages as far as Colors, backgrounds per text message, Custom Icons per  contact.
+~ More Contacts in Services (Businesses, Teqila-la, Car Dealership, Ammunations and more) ~ Customizable Text Messages as far as Colors, backgrounds per text message, Custom Icons per  contact.
 ~ If you have suggestions feel free to post them here, or contact me on Discord @ https://discord.gg/uMXwB64